What It’s Really Like to Live in San Miguel de Allende: Costs, Neighborhoods, Vibe, and Daily Life

 Neighborhoods: From High-End Centro to Creative Guadalupe (and Cheaper Local Areas Too)

 San Miguel has a lot of variety, and where you choose to live will shape your cost of living.
-Here are three of the most popular areas you’ll hear about, plus a quick reminder that there are cheaper neighborhoods outside the main expat communities where basic rentals start around $500 a month.
+Here are three of the most popular areas you’ll hear about, plus a quick reminder that there are cheaper neighborhoods outside the main expat communities where basic rentals start around $500 a month, especially if you use strategies for finding the best rentals in Mexico.

 Centro Histórico

-This is the postcard version of San Miguel — the Parroquia, the cobblestones, the colonial buildings, live music, events, and bustling streets.
+This is the postcard version of San Miguel — the Parroquia, the cobblestones, the colonial buildings, narrow sidewalks that add to the historic charm and pedestrian-friendly atmosphere, live music, events, and bustling streets.

 Centro is stunning and walkable, but it comes with noise, hills, tourists, and the highest prices in town.